Qumulo/docs/administrator-guide/protocols/nfsv4.1-enabling-using.md

 keywords: NFS, NFS3, NFSv3, NFSv4.1, export, exports, mount, cluster, enable NFS, disable NFS, floating IP
 ---

 Qumulo Core 4.3.0 (and higher) supports Network File System version 4.1 (NFSv4.1).
 This section explains how you can configure your cluster for a supported export configuration and enable or disable NFSv4.1 on your cluster.
 It also provides detail about supported and unsupported features.
-For more information about NFSv4.1 and file access permissions, see [Managing File Access Permissions Using NFSv4.1 Access Control Lists (ACLs)](nfsv4.1-acls.md).
+For more information about NFSv4.1 and file access permissions, see [Managing File Access Permissions by Using NFSv4.1 Access Control Lists (ACLs)](nfsv4.1-acls.md).

 {{site.data.alerts.important}}
 <ul>